How Do Invasive Plants Outcompete Native Species?

 This blog was written by Anelise Bullard, UF/IFAS CAIP communications intern.

 In this blog we will describe how invasive plants outcompete native species for space and resources.
 There are several concepts that explain why an invasive could outcompete a native.
 Thanks to Dr. Lindsey Reisinger and her course “Water for the Future”, I learned these concepts and would like to share them with you.
-Now, let’s take a look at four reasons why invasive species can fare better than their natives:
+Now, let’s take a look at four reasons why invasive species can fare better than natives:

 Habitat Modification